-Tests ensure no harmful bacteria or other contaminants, including antibiotics.
+Tests ensure no harmful bacteria or other contaminants.

 New Zealand has Acts and Regulations to ensure all dairy products produced are safe for consumers and that manufacturers use fair and sustainable practices.
 All dairy products must comply with the Animal Products Act, 1999 and all milk suppliers must meet the New Zealand Animal Welfare standards.